1 Changing the size of MySQL buffers

 The key buffer (variable

-) is shared by all threads; Other buffers used by the server are allocated as needed. -
+key_buffer) is shared by all threads; Other buffers used by the server are allocated as needed. -

 Each connection uses some thread specific space; A stack (64K, variable

-when needed.
+thread_stack) a connection buffer (variablenet_buffer_length), and a result buffer (variablenet_buffer_length).
+The connection buffer and result buffer are dynamicly enlarged up tomax_allowed_packetwhen needed.
 When a query is running a copy of the current query string is also alloced. - All threads share the same base memory.

 - Nothing is memory-mapped yet (except compressed tables, but that's another story).
 This is because the 32-bit memory space of 4GB is not large enough for most large tables.
 When we get a system with a 64-bit address space, we may add general support for memory-mapping.